lualvare/k8s-cert-tips/README.md

 - Learn the commands to quickly generate yamls with dry run option:
 [kubectl generators](https://kubernetes.io/docs/reference/kubectl/conventions/#generators)

-- Time management is key, if you feel a question is not all that clear to you move a long to the next.
+- Time management is key, if you feel a question is not all that clear to you move along to the next.

 - Here is some extra exercises to practice (contents are from CKAD but it’s also useful for CKA) [Task samples](https://github.com/dgkanatsios/CKAD-exercises#contents)